SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Technical Details

 \subsubsection{b) Knowledge Distillation:}

 To enable practical utility of SonoSAM as a general purpose segmentation model for Ultrasound applications, it is desirable to have a model of a reasonable size that can be realistically deployed on devices or scanners.
 However, the existing foundation models trained on billions of images consume significant amount of memory and compute.
-To address this, in stage 2 (Fig. 2), we use knowledge distillation \cite{distill} to build a relatively light-weight student model SonoSAMLite, with SonoSAM as the corresponding teacher.
-The image encoder of SonoSAMLite is a lighter ViT-based architecture, resulting in a model which is 1/3rd the size of the smallest ViT-b variant.
+While building a foundation model for a targeted healthcare domain of Ultrasound, it is desirable to have a model of a reasonable size that can be realistically deployed on devices or scanners, and can be used as a general purpose segmentation model for Ultrasound applications.
+However, the existing foundation models trained on billions of images consume significant amount of memory and compute.
+This calls for a model that can demonstrate reasonably good and generalized segmentation performance as compared to SonoSAM, albeit with considerably lesser number of parameters. that allows it to be small enough to be deployed to scanners or medical edge devices.
+Further, one of the important practical limitations of foundation models is the requirement of a significant amount of memory and compute resources.
+With the availability of around 1.1B annotated images in case of SAM \cite{SAM}, one can argue that a sufficiently large number of parameters are necessary to be able to learn on a dataset of this scale.
+However, while building a foundation model for a targeted healthcare domain of Ultrasound, it is desirable to have a model of a reasonable size so that it can be realistically deployed on devices or scanners, and can be used as a general purpose segmentation model for Ultrasound applications.
+This calls for a model that can demonstrate reasonably good and generalized segmentation performance as compared to SonoSAM, albeit with considerably lesser number of parameters that allows it to be small enough to be deployed to scanners or medical edge devices.
+To address this, in stage 2 , as shown in Figure ~\ref{fig:finetuningSonoSAMLite}, we use knowledge distillation \cite{distill} to build a relatively light-weight student model SonoSAMLite, with SonoSAM as the corresponding teacher.
+The image encoder of SonoSAMLite is a lighter ViT-based architecture, resulting in a model which is one-third the size of the smallest ViT-b variant.
 We leverage the same architecture for the other two components - prompt encoder and mask decoder.
 For learning, we use a weighted combination of mask loss between student and ground truth (eqn.
 1), and a distribution-based distillation loss between student and teacher predictions.
 We use weighted loss made up of DiceFocal loss \cite{DFLoss} as $L_{mask}$, and KL-Divergence loss $L_{distill}$ for our experiments, with $\alpha=0.1$.
 Similar to the teacher, the student model is also trained with an iterative training strategy (Section.
 2.3) where prompts are iteratively sampled based on the error regions of the model predictions.
 We employ a best-mask distillation strategy, where the output of the teacher corresponding to the iteration reporting the best mask is used for distilling the student.
 We hypothesize that this allows the student model to have consistent distillation targets and ground-truth targets across iterations and enables stable learning for the student.
+For training SonoSAM$_{student}$, we follow a similar iterative training strategy, where we simulate clicks or bounding box prompts sampled according to the predicted masks across iterations.